Marie-Helene Östlund

 Marie-Helene Östlund (née Westin, born 14 May 1966), is a retired Swedish cross-country skier. Östlund won a world championship title on the 20 km in Oberstdorf, West Germany, in 1987.
-For the feat, she was awarded the Svenska Dagbladet Gold Medal, shared with the Swedish ice hockey team.
+For the feat, she was awarded the Svenska Dagbladet Gold Medal, shared with the Swedish ice hockey team. Östlund also won the Jerring Award the same year.
 She is married to fellow Swedish cross-country skier Erik Östlund.

 In 1994 and 1995, she won Tjejvasan.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).